How to Replace a Broken Side View Mirror: A Step-by-Step Guide

 Snap the new glass into the power mirror head

-Replace complete broken side view mirror
+Replace a broken side mirror with a new unit

 Make sure the replacement mirror assembly has the same features as the broken mirror, like auto-dimming, heated, turn or blind spot signal lights, etc.